maxdug/maxdug.github.io/ethos/index.md

 * Identify what matters, elimnate the rest
 * Practice interrupt coalescing by alowing interruptions and micro-tasks to accumulate in categories, to be delt with all at once at a planned times.
 * Planning and organizing reduces cognative load

-### Inteligence is creating future opportunity
+* Inteligence is creating future opportunity, and simplification is one of the best ways to create opportunity

-### Live simply
+### Strive to live simply and self sufficient
+* Don't Spend Money
+* Having a craft that can be exchanged for the means of Independence
+* Independence isn't inherent
 * Consume as little as possible
 * Leave no trace
 * Eat pescitarian
 * Recycle and resuse
 * Avoid plastics

-### Be self sufficient, but able to accept help
-* Don't Spend Money
-* Having a craft that can be exchanged for the means of Independence
-* Independence isn't inherent
+### Accept help when needed

 ### Don't substitute labor for thinking something through